gboulant/todogo/doc/talks/talk01.rst

 * And 9,10 are administrative tasks.

-A point of view is to consider these tasks as sub-tasks of
+A point of view is to consider these tasks as sub-tasks of macro-tasks refering to todogo, dingo and admin.
-macro-tasks: todogo, dingo, admin.

-todogo defines the concept of **child** task to manage this situation.
+Todogo defines the concept of **child** task to manage this situation.
 You create three new tasks:

 .. code:: shell